SharePoint/sp-dev-docs/docs/solution-guidance/Use-Microsoft-Azure-WebJobs-with-Office-365.md

 When you are finished developing your console application, you need to deploy the console application as an Azure WebJob.
 To deploy your console application as an Azure WebJob, you can:

-- Upload your binaries to an Azure Web App, and create an Azure WebJob by using the [Microsoft Azure portal](https://ms.portal.azure.com/).
-The binaries for your Visual Studio project can be found in the bin/Debug or bin/Release folders of your Visual Studio project.
-To create the Azure Web App and upload the binaries, follow the steps in  [Create an ASP.NET web app in Azure App Service](http://azure.microsoft.com/documentation/articles/web-sites-dotnet-get-started/).
-To create your on demand, continuous, or scheduled Azure WebJob, see  [Run Background tasks with WebJobs](http://azure.microsoft.com/documentation/articles/web-sites-create-web-jobs/).
+- Upload your binaries to an Azure Web App, and create an Azure WebJob by using the [Microsoft Azure portal](https://ms.portal.azure.com).
+	- The binaries for your Visual Studio project can be found in the bin/Debug or bin/Release folders of your Visual Studio project.
+	- To create the Azure Web App and upload the binaries, follow the steps in [Create an ASP.NET Core web app in Azure](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet).
+	- To create your on-demand, continuous, or scheduled Azure WebJob, see [Run Background tasks with WebJobs in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/web-sites-create-web-jobs).

 - Publish your Azure WebJob from Visual Studio.
-For more information, see  [Enable WebJobs deployment without a web project](http://azure.microsoft.com/documentation/articles/websites-dotnet-deploy-webjobs/#convertnolink).
+For more information, see [Enable WebJobs deployment without a web project](https://docs.microsoft.com/en-us/azure/app-service/websites-dotnet-deploy-webjobs#convertnolink).

 <a name="runandverify"> </a>